 Also, a preview of the application is available on the programme webpage, which organisations can consult before or during the online completion of the application at the Bodossaki Foundation's Programme Portal.
-It is stressed that the use of this file is purely advisory, it will not be attached, as the application is completed electronically through the Portal.
+It is stressed that this file is for advisory purposes only and will not be attached, as the application is completed electronically through the Portal.